abztan/gitxperiment/readme.md

-#Gitignore this whole folder pls
+#Gitignore this whole repository pls